XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 ## TODO
+We will release the whole datasets (including .blend files and ground-truth images) soon.

-Currently, this project supports ARAP deformation of radiance fields under the flat-Gaussian representation proposed in the paper *GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting*.
+Currently, this project also supports ARAP deformation of radiance fields under the flat-Gaussian representation proposed in the paper *GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting*.
 We will provide detailed usage instructions as soon as possible.

 ## Acknowledgments